LaVi-Lab/FTTT/README.md

 ## 🤝 Acknowledgement

-Some of our implementation is based on [MEND](https://github.com/eric-mitchell/mend).
-We would like to thanks the authors for sharing their code.
+Some of our implementations are based on [MEND](https://github.com/eric-mitchell/mend).
+We would like to thank the authors for sharing their code.